The university provides various options for medical coverage. Coverage is provided through Aetna.

 Medical Plans

-Primary Care Physician (PCP) designation is required and a referral must be in place before visiting a Specialist.
+A primary care physician (PCP) designation is required, and a referral must be made before visiting a specialist.
 Local, in-network coverage only.

 Plan Documents: